Home / Services / Oppositional Defiant Disorder (ODD)

 According to research, 2 to 16 percent of children and teens have Oppositional Defiant Disorder.
 It is quite common for children, especially those in their “terrible twos” and early teens to defy authority.
 And even the best-behaved ones can be difficult at times.
 They may express their defiance by arguing, disobeying, or talking back to authority figures.
 However, when this behavior lasts longer than six months and is of a more extreme nature, the child may be experiencing Oppositional Defiant Disorder.

-Throwing repeated temper tantrums
+Repeated temper tantrums

-Excessively arguing with adults, especially those with authority
+Excessively arguing with adults

 Actively refusing to comply with requests and rules